icmeyer/pymc3/GOVERNANCE.md

 either directly or by sponsoring PyMCon.

-Sponsors will be recognized by placing their logo on the PyMC website but will have no extra benefits related to the Project.
-Note that PyMCon sponsors may have extra benefits but those will be related to the conference, not the Project.
+Sponsors will be recognized by placing their logo on the PyMC website but will have no extra benefits related to The Project.
+Note that PyMCon sponsors may have extra benefits but those will be related to the conference, not The Project.

 <!-- note: search numpy's definition numpy.org/about -->